fatimabk1/thesis-no-db/README.md

 # Grocery Store Simulator
 This is my senior thesis project for Yale’s B.S Computer Science, submitted in June of 2021.
 This project is a command line program that simulates running a grocery store for 365 days.
 Output includes a statistics file, as well as two additional files.
 One details the inner processes within a day (day.txt) and the other details processes that occur throughout the year (year.txt).
+Both day.txt and year.txt show runtimes for each day and the overall program.

 ## Key areas of learning:
 - **Class design**.
 This is my first time designing a complicated program.